 Disclosure: This page contains affiliate links.
 If you make a purchase through one of them, I may earn a small commission — at no extra cost to you.
 See our Disclosure Policy and Privacy Policy.

-During my 18+ years of living in Portugal and countless trips to Porto, I’ve stayed in several different neighbourhoods within walking distance of the historic centre, as well as others that require transport.
+During my 18+ years of living in Portugal and countless visits to Porto, I’ve stayed in several different neighbourhoods within walking distance of the historic centre, as well as others that require transport.
 Each area has its own personality, so I’m here to help you choose the best place to stay for your travel style.

 This insider guide offers honest pros and cons and my hand-picked hotel recommendations for each neighbourhood, including options outside the city centre.

 No time to read the full article?
+Here’s a quick guide:

 Porto’s historic centre is compact enough that you can walk to most main sights from most of these areas, although each neighbourhood has its own look and feel.
 Some parts are hillier than others, so keep that in mind when choosing where to stay – the neighbourhood guides below will help you with that.